Origami-Cloudless-AI/software-engineering-project/README.md

 - 14 weeks (week 3-16) is scheduled.
   - 15 hours * 14 weeks * 5 students == 1050 hours / 7.5 hour == 140 man days / 22 == 6.4 man month.
   - @Michi, which unit for SBI workload? (e.g. 3 hours, 7.5 hours or 15 hours)
-- NEXUS Demo day is on 27th March on week 13
+- NEXUS Demo day is on 27th March on week 13 while MWC is on week 9 at the end of FEB.
   - week 3-16 == 14 weeks, originally
   - week 3-12 == 10 weeks, ideally
   - Should we ask to squash this by week 12 (10 weeks)?